Secondary school place offers

 Making changes to your application

-If you have already received a school offer and choose to submit an additional application, we will not contact you before processing the new application.
-Any new school place will automatically be allocated and any original school place offer will be reallocated to another child.
+If you have already received a school offer and choose to submit an additional application, we will not contact you before processing the application.
+Any new school place will be allocated automatically and the original school place offer will be reallocated to another child.

 Should you wish to withdraw an unprocessed application prior to a reallocation round, please email [email protected] to advise of this, providing your child's full name, date of birth and details of the application you wish to withdraw.